jpodeszwik/razer-naga-2014-key-remap/README.md

 Start with systemd `systemctl start razer-naga-2014-key-remap.service`

-Config file will be located in /etc/razer-naga-2014-key-remap.toml
+Config file will be located in `/etc/razer-naga-2014-key-remap.toml`

-## Todo
-* get rid of uwraps